k2052/journal.2052.me/src/posts/2016-05-26-DailyAuthenticity1End.md

 I don't remember much about that evening just that there was a lot of my mom getting upset with me and that I ended up grounded.
 I didn't understand.
 I thought I was being punished for lying and I kept berating my mom with a zillion questions.
 I thought maybe I had got the facts wrong.
 Maybe she sitll does meth, I wondered.
 "Do you still do meth?"
 I asked.
 I wondered if maybe I lacked understanding of meth, and like it wasn't well known and I was in trouble for not having explained things properly so that people would know what meth is.
 "What is meth?"
 I asked.
 This was my first conscious realization of the deep shame my mom carried around and still does.

 I have carried around some shame myself, some for longer than others.
-See, for the longest time I hated the term "autistic", it filled me revulsion.
-Most people that know me think I had some sort of epiphany and realized "oh my gosh I think I might be autistic", in truth, I have had some idea for a long time.
+See, for the longest time I hated the term "autistic", it filled me with revulsion.
+I have had some idea I might be on the spectrum for a long time, but I really didn't like it.
+It took me awhile to start to see the term as positive and not a huge negative.

 She had all the traits of a manic pixie dream girl.
 She was quirky, she used random catch phrases, she’d talk on and on about irrelevant things, and when maintenance workers ran a leaf-blower she’d cover her ears and scream.
 She was perfect.